Back Stretches

 Back Stretches | Early Intervention Ergonomics

-This is an excellent set of dynamic stretches to replenish nutrients and re-oxygenate the structures of the back.
+These stretches as shown in the video above, replenish nutrients and re-oxygenate the structures of the back.
 Perform these stretches to give your body a rest when performing activities that involve awkward postures of the back, such as bending forward, bending backward, side bending, or twisting.
 These are also good to do after prolonged sitting.

 If you have an injury or illness, consult with a health care professional before attempting.